 Measuring presence of positive childhood experiences among adults in four U.S. states

 BOSTON, MA, May 2, 2024 – The HOPE National Resource Center and partners published the groundbreaking study, “Prevalence of positive childhood experiences (PCEs) among U.S. adults — Behavioral Risk Factor Surveillance System, four states, 2015–2021,” in the Centers for Disease Control and Prevention’s Morbidity and Mortality Weekly Report (MMWR).
-Authors of the publication include Robert Sege, MD, PhD, Director of the Center for Community-Engaged Medicine at Tufts Medical Center and Professor of Medicine and Pediatrics at Tufts University School of Medicine, and Dina Burstein MD, PhD, Project Director of the Center for Community-Engaged Medicine, as well as frequent HOPE collaborators Jennifer Jones, MSW and Christina Bethell, PhD.
+Authors of the publication include Robert Sege, MD, PhD, Director of the Center for Community-Engaged Medicine at Tufts Medical Center and Professor of Medicine and Pediatrics at Tufts University School of Medicine, and Dina Burstein MD, MPH, Project Director of the Center for Community-Engaged Medicine, as well as frequent HOPE collaborators Jennifer Jones, MSW and Christina Bethell, PhD.

 The investigators conducted the largest study to date on the prevalence of positive childhood experiences among adults across multiple U.S. states.
 Four states – Kansas, Montana, South Carolina, and Wisconsin – included 7 PCE questions in their annual Behavioral Risk Factor Surveillance System, state-based telephone surveys collecting information on health-related behaviors and conditions, and surveyed over 24,000 respondents.
 Their responses determined PCE scores ranging from 0-7 PCEs and were categorized into 3 groups: 0-2 (low PCE score), 3-5, and 6-7 (high PCE score).